Multi-photon entanglement and interferometry: Quantum communication

-As it was mentioned, entanglement swapping (\.{Z}ukowski \textit{et al}., 1993) provides a method of entangling of two particles that never interacted or even have no common past.
-It can also be interpreted as teleportation of entanglement, i.e., teleportation of undefined states (Bennett \textit{et al}., 1993).
-We would like to mention that one of the original motivations of entanglement swapping is the so called \textquotedblleft event-ready detection\textquotedblright\ of the entangled particles, a concept suggested by John Bell (Clauser and Shimony, 1978; Bell, 1987).
-Entanglement swapping, together with entanglement purification, is a key element of the quantum repeater protocol (Briegel \textit{et al}., 1998; D\"{u}r \textit{et al}., 1999; see also section \ref{sec:repeater}) and opens up a way to speed up the distribution of entanglement for massive particles (Bose \textit{et al.}, 1998).
+Entanglement swapping (\.{Z}ukowski \textit{et al}., 1993) provides a method of entangling two particles that never interacted or even have no common past.
+It can also be interpreted as teleportation of entanglement, i.e., teleportation of undefined states of a particle entangled with another subsystem (Bennett \textit{et al}., 1993).
+We would like to mention that one of the original motivations of entanglement swapping is the so called \textquotedblleft event-ready detection\textquotedblright\ of the entangled particles, a concept suggested by Bell (Bell, 1987; Clauser and Shimony, 1978).
+Entanglement swapping, together with entanglement purification, is a key element of the quantum repeater protocol (Briegel \textit{et al}., 1998; D\"{u}r \textit{et al}., 1999; see also section~\ref{sec:repeater}) and opens a way to efficiently distribute entanglement for massive particles (Bose \textit{et al.}, 1998).